rankedapi/rankedapi/README.md

       # Notice that each experiment tests a hypothesis
 ```

-An authenticated POST to the `/experiments` endpoint will give a simple JSON blog in the response body:
+An authenticated POST to the `/experiments` endpoint will give a simple JSON blob in the response body:

 ```json
 {